 Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing.
 In classes 23, 45 & 46 do not duplicate entries from the already listed classes, or entry will be dropped one ribbon placing.
-For example: 4-H'ers with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class.
+For example: 4-H members with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class.
 A perennial is defined as a plant of which the crown overwinters.
 An annual is a plant that grows from seed each season, whether self-seeded or planted by the gardener.
 A biennial is a plant that germinates, grows and overwinters as a crown, blooms the following year and dies.
 Foliage will be considered when exhibit is judged.

-All 3 or 5 stems of cut flowers should be the same cultivar and color, do not mix cultivars and colors.
-Containers will not be judged; however, they should be CLEAR GLASS CONTAINTER containers of a neutral color that won't tip over and of adequate size to display.
+All three or five stems of cut flowers should be the same cultivar and color, do not mix cultivars and colors.
+Containers will not be judged; however, they should be CLEAR GLASS CONTAINTERS that won't tip over (No plastic container at State Fair) and of adequate size to display blooms.
 Any exhibit not in a clear glass container will be dropped one ribbon placing.
+NO SCREW ON LIDS OR SCREW ON RINGS AND FLATS MAY BE USED.
+To hold flowers in place it is suggested use tin foil or a type of plastic wrap with holes poked into it or frog lids.
+Containers may not be returned from State Fair.